 I see this throughout life.
 And, people always try to say there’s nothing they can do.
 There’s ALWAYS something you can do.
 You can either change your situation or your can change how you react to it.
 Either way, complaining will get you nowhere.

 Now, that’s not to say that we don’t all need to vent sometimes.
-I’m not talking about hones to goodness venting.
-You are having a hard day or a hard week but you know it will pass and you just need to get something off your chest.
+Sometimes we need an honest to goodness vent session with someone who will really listen.
+When you are having a hard day or a hard week but you know it will pass, sometimes you just need to get something off your chest.
 That’s venting.
 That’s different than constantly complaining about something and doing nothing.

 It drives me nuts to hear you whine and complain about the weight you can’t lose but you refuse to give up your 12 soda-a-day habit and get on the treadmill.
 I can’t really help you and I certainly don’t want to listen to you.
 It’s even more frustrating when it’s a healthy person because I look at them and think you are lucky to be able to get on the treadmill or spend time running or doing whatever activity will help you lose weight.

 Then there are those who complain about their lack of income but won’t even accept options that come their way to improve the situation because it might be inconvenient.
 I’m chronically ill.
 I know I can’t work a 40-hour-a-week (normal) job and have anything left.
 But, at the same time if my income depended on it, I’d do it in a heart beat.
-Instead, I’m thankful to have options and a husband that has a reliable job and income.
-That allows me to focus on doing what I can do best, but I don’t use my illness as an excuse to avoid working.
+Instead, I’m thankful to have the ability to work from home doing freelance and contract work, within a schedule that doesn’t wear me out.
+This allows me to focus on doing what I can do best, but I don’t use my illness as an excuse to avoid working.
 I work my butt off (from the comfort of my own couch).

-The same goes for those who are ill and who know that there are small steps they could take to improve their situation a little.
+No matter how ill you are there are small steps you can take to improve your situation a little.
 We can choose to change what we eat, or move a little more, or find ways to creatively make an income despite our inability to work a full-time job.
 We can choose to look into other options.
 I’m not talking about those who are literally bed-bound and can’t even think through the fog well enough to take action.
 I’ve been there.
 But, even in that state I knew I had to do something.
 That just laying in the bed waiting for someone else to make me better wasn’t going to work.
 I had to use my lucid moments to research and find better answers, find other options.
 That’s what I did.
 And, we can all do that.

 No, we don’t always know the steps to take, but we can find out.
 We can reach out to others who have made the steps before us and ask them how to get where they are.
 Trust me, they want to help.

-So, why do we do it?
-Because sometimes it’s just easier to hang onto the situation we know than to risk the unknown.
-I get that.
-But, just because I get why we do it doesn’t mean it annoys me any less.
-It does give me a little bit of empathy for you, and a little more patience.
-I will try harder to help you, but eventually if you don’t take the steps on your own I will give up and hope that eventually you will find your way their on your own.
+Sometimes it’s just easier to hang onto the situation we know than to risk the unknown.
+I understand that.
+I understand that change is hard and that our minds actually resist it.
+Knowing this gives me empathy and a little more patience.
+It makes me want to try harder to help, but eventually if you don’t take the steps on your own I will give up and hope that eventually you will find your way their on your own.